 The Case For Native Apple Maps Reviews

-Ever noticed on Apple maps that more and more reviews are appearing for places you want to visit?
+Ever noticed on Apple Maps that more and more reviews are appearing for places you want to visit?
 Since 2015 Apple has been pushing to make their stock mapping app much more useful for its users.
-Granted, it couldn’t have gotten much worse, but Apple realises the power in making your device more useful and engaging for their users.
+Granted, it couldn’t have got much worse, but Apple realises the power in making your device more useful and engaging for their users.

 Now comes the time they must open up and Maps, allow customers to make alterations much easier — and most importantly create reviews inside Apple Maps.

 There are numerous social media posts and Reddit threads saying similar things.
 Reviews and photos of points on a map, doesn’t have to be a business, are one of the most helpful things available — after navigation, of course.
 It helps people find what they need and also get a good idea of the experience if they visit.

 Many a time I’ve searched on Google Maps for a park in the local area to take the kids, and scrolled through the pictures to see what is there.
 This is times 100 when looking for somewhere to eat, drink, or anything really, users need to know what this place is actually like.
 Downloading another app to do this just isn’t going to cut it.

 There is also a massive disparity between review based on your country.
 The US still relies heavily on Yelp, while the UK leans on Trip Advisor, so it’s more challenging knowing where the data is coming from and how reliable it is.
 Apple must control this from start to finish (as they so love to do) and aid its users more by allowing all of its customer base to review every point of interest in Apple Maps quickly.
 Offering a simple incentive to begin with when usersÂ upload pictures and reviews, similar to Google Local Guides, give Apple a tremendous kick-start and opens map reviews up to over a billion users.